Frequently Asked Questions

 Sending SMS to landline numbers is not possible in Somalia.
 Attempts to send messages to landline numbers will result in a failed delivery and typically generate a 400 response error (error code 21614) from SMS providers.
 These messages will not appear in delivery logs and will not incur charges.

-Compliance and Regulatory Guidelines for SMS in Somalia
+SMS Compliance and Regulatory Requirements for Somalia

 Consent and Opt-In